daviddwlee84/DeepLearningPractice/Notes/Mechanism/RNN.md

 * RNNs can use their internal state (memory) to process sequences of inputs.
 * NN with loops in it, allowing information to persist.
   * A loop allows information to be passed form one stop of the network to the next.

+### Summary

+RNN is a family of neural networks that:

+* Take sequential input of any length
+* Apply the same weights on each step
+* Can optinally produce output on each step

 ### Quick View